-This line of cases, which searches the record for moral condemnation of a group, is quite similar to Establishment Clause secular-purpose analysis.
-As discussed above, statements throughout the legislative and public-ballot efforts to pass the Amendment demonstrate its purpose of preserving a particular religious "ideal" of marriage and condemning a type of marriage that does not fit that ideal.
-The Amendment's proponents were motivated by a desire to impose religious and moral condemnation on a minority, as in Moreno (hippies) and Romer (gays and lesbians).
-The record is rife with statements that make clear that the "traditional marriage" the Amendment was designed to protect was that envisioned by a particular lineage of Judeo-Christian religious doctrine.
-This purpose is improper under both the Establishment Clause and the Equal Protection Clause.
+This line of cases, which searches the record for moral condemnation of a group, is quite similar to Establishment Clause secular purpose analysis.
+As discussed above, statements throughout the legislative and public ballot efforts to pass the Marriage Bans demonstrate that the Bans' purpose was to preserve a particular religious "ideal" of marriage and to condemn a type of marriage that did not fit that religious ideal.
+The proponents of the Bans were motivated by a desire to impose religious and moral condemnation on a minority, as in Moreno (hippies) and Romer (gays and lesbians).
+The record is rife with statements that make clear that the "traditional marriage" the Marriage Bans were designed to protect was that envisioned by a particular lineage of Judeo-Christian religious doctrine.
+This purpose is improper not only under the Establishment Clause, but also under the Equal Protection Clause.

 There is no legitimate governmental interest that would justify a state's defining marriage to exclude same-sex couples.
-Numerous governmental interests have been proposed by the defenders of the Marriage Ban.
-But as the plaintiffs-appellees' brief explains, these professed interests are shams.
-What remains once these professed interests are rejected is clear from the record: a bare desire by the interest groups sponsoring the Marriage Ban to express their moral- and religion-based condemnation of gay and lesbian people.
-Under both the Establishment Clause and the Equal Protection Clause, the Marriage Ban is therefore unconstitutional.
+Numerous governmental interests have been proposed by the defenders of the Marriage Bans.
+As the plaintiffs-appellants' briefs explain, these professed interests are shams.
+What remains once these professed interests are rejected is clear from the record: a bare desire by the interest groups sponsoring the Marriage Bans to express their moral- and religious-based condemnation of gay and lesbian people.
+Under both the Establishment Clause and the Equal Protection Clause, the Marriage Bans are therefore unconstitutional.

 II.
-The Court should abide by the constitutional tradition of strict separation between religious policy and state law.
+Because religious definitions of marriage vary, including with respect to marriage for gay and lesbian couples, the Court should abide by this country's constitutional tradition of maintaining strict separation between religious policy and state law.

-A. Religious definitions of marriage vary, and a significant and growing number of religious groups and individuals support marriage equality.
+A. A significant and growing number of religious groups and individuals support marriage equality.

-Different religious groups have different views on marriage, and the separation of church and state guaranteed by the Constitution protects those views.
-In most religious communities, there is disagreement both among and within individual congregations regarding marriage.
+Different religious groups have different views on marriage.
+In most religious communities, there is disagreement among individual congregations-and, within congregations, disagreement among individual parishioners-about how to approach marriage.
 This diversity of belief is not new.
 Even within unified religious groups, restrictions on religious marriage have changed over time.